Search

 What is COCO?

-COCO stands for Common Objects in Context, as the image dataset was created with the goal of advancing image recognition.
+COCO stands for Common Objects in Context dataset, as the image dataset was created with the goal of advancing image recognition.
 The COCO dataset contains challenging, high-quality visual datasets for computer vision, mostly state-of-the-art neural networks.

 For example, COCO is often used to benchmark algorithms to compare the performance of real-time object detection.
 The format of the COCO dataset is automatically interpreted by advanced neural network libraries.